When you read this title you might have thought everyone uses hashtags, what’s new in that? Well, there is.

 Instagram allows a maximum of 30 hashtags.
 If you are not using your hashtags wisely, you’re just wasting your chances of being visible to maximum users.

-Our goal is to get discovered by maximum users from each of our hashtags.
+You should use ALL 30 hashtags.
+Your goal should be to get discovered by maximum users from each of your hashtags.

 You need to find the hashtags where you can get placed in its top posts.

 Now you might be thinking if you have like 200 followers, can you be in the top posts of a 10k post hashtags or 1k post hashtags?

 (Note: For those of you who are wondering what is a 10k post hashtag: Any hashtag that has 10k posts in total)

 You need to do a little home work here…